-The new Rector’s Council of Vienna University of Economics and Business takes up the reins
+The new WU Rector’s Council takes up the reins

 The official inaugural reception for the new Rector’s Council was held on October 1.
 In addition to Rector Edeltraud Hanappi-Egger, the Rector’s Council team consists of Harald Badinger, Vice-Rector for Financial Affairs and University Development, and Michael Lang as Vice-Rector for Research and Human Resources, as well as two new members, Tatjana Oppitz, Vice-Rector for Infrastructure and Digitalization, and Margarethe Rammerstorfer, Vice-Rector for Academic Programs and Student Affairs.
 The Rector’s Council expressed their gratitude for their years of service to the two departing members, Edith Littich, who was Vice-Rector for Academic Programs and Student Affairs for eight years, and Stefan Pichler, former Vice-Rector for Research.
 Rector Hanappi-Egger also presented her vision for the future of WU, which is characterized by digitalization, internationalization, and increasing graduation rates.